 Besides learning more about emotions, I also needed to organize my thoughts.
 For example, I wanted to wrap my mind around how to create realistic character behaviors that would stir the feelings of readers.
 So I kept searching for what would work for my writing style and genre, and that’s when I discovered the Enneagram of Personality.

-Even with the information available on enneagrams, I still needed to sort the details and create realistic character profiles.
-So for quick reference, I turned my notes into this illustration of Story Characters.
+Even with the information available on Enneagrams, I still needed to sort the details and create realistic character profiles.
+So for quick reference, I turned my notes into this illustration of Character Types.

-The Story Characters illustration shows each enneagram type, core tendencies, basic fear, and basic desire.
-It also shows how the individual’s behaviors change when feeling stress or secure.
-I use this summary to choose the enneagram type for a character.
+The Character Types show core tendencies, basic fear, and basic desire.
+They also show how the behavior changes when a character feels stress or is secure.
+I use this summary to choose the character type.

 ➨Use Types in Character Arc and Profile